Detroit Tigers top prospect Riley Greene to be called up for his MLB debut

 That's why Greene was on track to make the Opening Day roster.
 He suffered the broken foot April 1, nearing the end of his third spring training, against the New York Yankees at Joker Marchant Stadium in Lakeland.

 Greene crushed a three-run home run in his third game for the Mud Hens.
-He hit .292 with six walks and nine strikeouts in 12 games, serving as the starting center fielder in 11 games.
+He hit .274 with six walks and 14 strikeouts in 15 games, serving as the starting center fielder in 14 games.

+"He's competing fine," Hinch said.
+"He's swinging the bat very well.
+He's commanding the (strike) zone.
+He's running the bases.
+There's things that he's doing as a player that he still has to learn and grow, but there's also freedom in what he's doing."

 We know everyone has been waiting for it, so here it is....